mikejvolz/CS362-W2019/projects/volzm/dominion/READM.md

-run make all #To compile the dominion code run ./playdom 30 # to run playdom code
+run make unittestresults to compile and run the unit- and card-test code view unittestresults.out for output from above tests